 A second popular opinion is the entire issue of charitable gaming revenues and the dependence upon these by deserving local charities.
 This argument continues despite much evidence to the contrary.
-Surveys in communities that have gone smoke-free indicate no reduction in such the ordinance.
+Surveys in communities that have gone smoke-free indicate no reduction in such revenues after the implementation of the ordinance.
 This includes sites in Kentucky and in Delaware.
-These independently commissioned surveys measure what has actually occurred, not just the fears of those who were opposed to the ordinance.
-This includes of the fears of those who were opposed to the ordinance went into effect.
+These independently commissioned surveys measure what has actually occurred, not just the fears of those who were opposed to the ordinance, and the surveys were based upon real numbers obtained in a reasonable time before and after the ordinance went into effect.
 The surveys do take into account underlying economic conditions and are published in respected scientific journals.
 I seriously doubt that those who enjoy bingo will stop playing for the inconvenience imposed by an ordinance that would simply require a short "break" from the game.

 In summary, arguments one and two are presented by those who would use "smoke and mirrors" to confuse the issue and to open large gaps or "loopholes" in the implementation and enforcement of the law.
-The key word in these efforts is exempted A weakened ordinance will be strong in its statement that the issue is not a business issue, not a political issue but is a public health issue that allows no exceptions or exemptions beyond those guaranteed within private residences or facilities as named in the original (first reading) ordinance.
-Anything beyond this sends the measure the result of the care and the measure that the issue is not a business issue, not a political issue but is a public health issue that allows no exceptions or exemptions beyond those guaranteed within private residences or facilities as named in the original (first reading) ordinance.
+The key word in these efforts is exemption.
+A weakened ordinance can appear to take small steps toward the goal but leave the issue completely unresolved.
+A good ordinance will be strong in its statement that the issue is not a business issue, not a political issue but is a public health issue that allows no exceptions or exemptions beyond those guaranteed within private residences or facilities as named in the original (first reading) ordinance.
+Anything beyond this sends the message that second-hand smoke is not an